fewtarius/photonbbs/README.md

 # PhotonBBS
-Simple chat server for Unix / Linux
+A simple chat server for Unix / Linux
-Copyright (C) 2002-2019, Andrew Wyatt
+Copyright (C) 2002-2022, Andrew Wyatt

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by